Yeshunit/Store-Excel-Analysis/README.md

 # Vrinda Store Data Analysis

-This repository contains the analysis of sales data from Vrinda Store, including detailed order information, sales channels, customer demographics, and more.

 ## Project Overview

 The project involves analyzing sales data from various channels to gain insights into customer behavior, product performance, and sales trends.
 Key objectives include: